 Options granted prior to the Business Combination were granted under our 2014 Equity Incentive Plan.
 All time based options granted under the 2014 Equity Incentive Plan issued prior to 2021 will fully vest upon a change in control.
 All time based options granted under the 2014 Equity Incentive Plan issued during 2021 prior to the Business Combination do not have mandatory vesting upon a change in control.
-All performance based options granted under our 2014 Equity Incentive Plan do not have mandatory vesting upon a change in control, but will vest under their terms if the change in control transaction causes the performance targets to be achieved.
+All performance based options granted under our 2014 Equity Incentive Plan do not have mandatory vesting upon a change in control.
+All performance based options granted under our 2014 Equity Incentive Plan do not have mandatory vesting upon a change in control transaction causes the performance targets to be achieved.